Przemysław Wipler

-Przemysław Janusz Wipler (born 15 July 1978) is a Polish politician, teacher, civil servant, and former president of the KoLiber association serving as a Deputy in the Sejm since 15 October 2023.
+Przemysław Janusz Wipler (born 15 July 1978) is a Polish politician, serving as a Deputy in the Sejm since 15 October 2023.
+He has been a noted public policy figure.

 Biography

 Early life and career

 He was born in Upper Silesia, where his father worked as an underground miner.
 After his parents' divorce, Przemysław Wipler moved with his mother to Gdynia, where he graduated from the III General Secondary School.
 In 2002, he graduated from the University of Warsaw, obtaining a master's degree in law based on a thesis titled Libertarian Approach to the State.
 From 1999 to 2001, he was an editor for “Najwyższy Czas!”.
 He pursued doctoral studies at the SWPS University, writing a doctoral thesis on the Commission for the Reprivatization of Warsaw Real Estate.
 In 2023, however, he failed his doctoral defense.

 He worked at the Adam Smith Centre and the Economic Action Foundation, as well as in tax advisory firms, including Ernst & Young.
 He was a member of the supervisory boards of the Petroleum Pipeline Operation Company Friendship and the Liquid Fuel Loading Company Naftoport.
 From 2005 to 2008, he served as the director of the Department of Diversification of Energy Sources Supply in the Ministry of Economy.
 From 2009 to 2011, he was vice president of the Bio-Alians company.
 In November 2015, he became a member of the supervisory board of NFI Magna Polonia.
 He also ran his own business, lecturing on energy security at the Collegium Civitas.